Chidieberetech/Azure-DevOps/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed yet.